 The leaves are dark green, glossy and oval.
 Only the lower leaves are prickly; higher up they are smooth.
 This is a defence mechanism to stop leaves being eaten by animals.
 Once pollinated by insects, female flowers develop into scarlet red berries, which can persist throughout winter.
 They are a vital source of food for birds and small mammals such as wood mice and dormice.
 Interesting fact: the mistle thrush is known for vigorously guarding the berries of holly in winter, to prevent other birds from eating them.

 From the holly trees continue along the main path.
 On your right you will see the signs to the Rhody Ramble.
 The rhododendrons here were part of the wild garden planted by Thomas Farrer of Abinger Hall in the 19th century.
 They have become very well established and we've cut paths through them to create room to play; a hide and seek paradise!
 Come in May to see the beautiful purple flowers.

 From the Rhody Ramble marker return to the main path and continue walking to the west.
-As you come to the edge of an open area you will see the next marker - number 7 for Scots Pine.
+As you come to the edge of an open area look up to see the tall Scots Pine.
 This evergreen is one of just three conifers native to the UK.
 Mature trees grow to 35m and can live for up to 700 years.

 Scots Pine (Pinus sylvestris)